 - Criteria can be documented with quantitative data (biosketch, grant funding including past, present and pending) and also through 3-5 colleague letters of support.

-- NIH bio sketch that includes awards, publications and grant funding
+- Nominee's curriculum vitae or NIH bio sketch that includes awards, publications and grant funding

 - the novelty and innovativeness of the science